 Since the dawn of marketing, buyer personas were the targeting & messaging core for every brand.
-Now that the era of mass advertising is dying, and digital marketing provide us with powerful capabilities -from user targeting standpoint-, identifying the right buyer personas is more important than ever.
-I want to share our methodology (step by step) of how to create actionable data-driven buyer personas that drive our actions and decisions in marketing.
-This first blog post is dedicated to the essential step of data gathering that provides us valuable information about our users.
-The more relevant information we have about our users, the best user personas we will create.
+Now that the era of mass advertising is dying, and digital marketing providing us with powerful capabilities (from user targeting standpoint), identifying the right buyer personas is more important than ever.
+I want to share our methodology (step-by-step) of how to create actionable data-driven buyer personas that drive our actions and decisions in marketing.
+This first blog post is dedicated to the essential step of data gathering that provides us with valuable information about our users.
+The more relevant information we have about our users, the better user personas we will create.

 For data gathering process, we use information that is based on Google Analytics & Facebook audience insights data.

 Google Analytics is the “homepage” for many marketers when they search for quantitative data but it can be used as a rich source of qualitative data as well.
 Enabling demographics and interests reports will allow Analytics to collect additional information from the DoubleClick cookie (web activity) and from Device Advertising IDs (app activity).
 Demographics, Interests and Geographical data will give us most of the qualitative information that we need.

 Age & gender information is the first piece of buyer personas data gathering.
 In order to have that data, Google Analytics gets data from DoubleClick -Google’s programmatic advertising platform- and creates automated groups for the key metric that we’ll set (I suggest keeping sessions as the key metric).
 From data above, we understand that the group of users that are between 18 – 44 years old is driving more than 80% of traffic overall.
 Moreover, it is clear that male audience prefers our products more than female audience.

 TIP: Due to best key metric in Overview tab being”sessions”, it is recommended to dig deeper into Age & Gender data in order to focus on transactional/performance data rather than sessions.